UVVM/UVVM/uvvm_util/doc/rst/func_cov_pkg_overview.rst

 Using bins
 ==================================================================================================================================
-This is a "faster" way of doing it and useful when we need specific combinations of values.
+This is a "faster" way of creating the crosses and useful when we need specific combinations of values.
 The ``add_cross()`` overloads support up to 5 crossed elements.

 .. code-block::